lcampbell-rewst/docs.rewst.help/cluck-university/rewst-foundations-10x/103-jinja-essentials-for-workflow-automation.md

 <details>

-<summary>Step 5: Use More Advanced List Comprehension ans Filtering</summary>
+<summary>Step 5: Use More Advanced List Comprehension and Filtering</summary>

 **Check for a Specific Attribute**